 Who doesn’t love this classic gift exchange?

-If you thought this one was just for Christmas gatherings at work, you need to check out some online platforms that can help you take this tradition online.
+Secret Santa is among the Christmas game ideas that everyone loves!
+And while it usually takes place in the office, you can also take this tradition online.
 For instance, try Elfster.
 The virtual gift exchange platform automatically links a gift-giver with a receiver, providing the recipients’ names and addresses to send the gifts ahead of time.
-Your coworkers can even create a wish list to help their secret Santa understand what they would like.
+Your coworkers can even create a wish list to help their Secret Santa understand what they would like.

 2. A Virtual Christmas Rock Concert